UPDATE (04.02.2022): Removed a dead link.

 Option 4a: White Plains Road takeover

 Option 4a extends the South Bronx subway to East 180th Street, then via the White Plains Road el to Wakefield.
 The el, having been built under the Dual Contracts, is strong enough for the heavier SAS trains.
 However, its platforms require modification for wider trains.
-The 239th Street yard would serve SAS trains, leaving the East 180th Street and Unionport yards for the 2 and 5 trains.
-Under Option 4a, the 2 gets truncated to East 180th Street, while the 5 serves the Dyre Avenue line.
+The 239th Street Yard would serve SAS trains, leaving the East 180th Street and Unionport yards for the 2 and 5 trains.
+Under Option 4a, the 2 gets truncated to East 180th Street, while the 5 serves the Dyre Avenue line; hence, the 2 would run local in The Bronx, while the 5 would run peak-directional express service.

 Option 4b: Dyre Avenue takeover

 Option 4b extends the South Bronx subway to East 180th Street, then via the Dyre Avenue line to Eastchester – Dyre Avenue.
 The Dyre Avenue line, being a former railroad right-of-way, can accommodate larger SAS trains; this requires platform modifications for wider trains.
-The Unionport yard would serve SAS trains, leaving the East 180th Street and 239th Street yards for the 2 and 5 trains.
-Under Option 4b, the 2 runs to Nereid Avenue during peak hours and to East 180th Street other times, while the 5 runs to Wakefield – 241st Street.
+The Unionport Yard would serve SAS trains, leaving the East 180th Street and 239th Street yards for the 2 and 5 trains.
+Under Option 4b, the 2 runs to Wakefield – 241st Street, while the 5 runs to Nereid Avenue during peak hours and to East 180th Street other times; hence, the 2 would run peak-directional express service and the 5 would run local in The Bronx.

 Option 4c: Pelham line takeover

-Option 4c extends the South Bronx subway via the Pelham line.
+Option 4c extends the South Bronx subway via the Pelham Line.
 The Pelham el is also capable of supporting larger SAS trains with platform modifications.
-To facilitate the N extension, the 6 would be truncated to Hunts Point Avenue.
-With Westchester yard serving SAS trains, the 6 would need a new storage yard.
+To facilitate W service, the 6 would be truncated to Hunts Point Avenue.
+With Westchester Yard serving SAS trains, the 6 would need a new storage yard.
 (Alternatively, the 6 could extend to East 180th Street, providing access to the East 180th Street and Unionport yards.)
-As the N alone cannot replace frequent 6 service in its entirety, this option requires additional investments to be viable.
+As the W alone cannot replace frequent 6 service in its entirety, this option isn’t viable without additional investments.

 Option 4d: Lafayette Avenue subway

-As of 12.04.2021, I am leaning on the Cross-Harlem subway (RPA’s SAS Phase 2B) in the short term.
+As of 01.31.2022, I am still leaning on the Cross-Harlem subway (RPA’s SAS Phase 2B – Q train extension) in the short term.
 As I mentioned above, the Cross-Harlem subway provides immediate relief by connecting to every subway line that currently serves The Bronx.
 This also makes the Concourse line a viable alternative to the oft-crowded 4 line.

 Building the Cross-Harlem subway does not preclude a future Bronx SAS branch, especially if the full-length SAS gets built.
 For many years, I’ve favored Option 2 for this branch.
 However, given the implications of regional rail, I’ve gradually shifted to a version of Option 4.
 In particular, the Lafayette Avenue subway in Option 4d would fill a gap in The Bronx served neither by existing subways nor future regional rail lines.
 On the other hand, the IRT takeover options afford an opportunity to de-interline the Bronx IRT without severing connections to Manhattan’s east side.